I'm a beginner

-The health benefits of running are huge, no matter the level, both physically and mentally.
-But that's not to say that you can throw caution to the wind.
-If you are starting exercise for the first time, or significantly increasing the intensity, see your doctor first.
-This is particularly true if you have underlying health conditions or a high BMI.
-Let your doctor know your plans and they can advise you on how to do this safely and if any medical checks are needed first.
+The health benefits of running are huge, however, if you are starting exercise for the first time, or significantly increasing the intensity, see your doctor first.
+This is particularly true if you have an underlying health condition.

 2. Access support

-Would you quit smoking without any help?
-Would you start a stressful job without telling anyone?
 If running is something you are doing to break an old habit, or to start a new habit - tell someone!
-Find somebody supportive who can keep you on track and provide you with accountability.
-You don't physically have to run with somebody but have a 'buddy' to keep you motivated and support you.
-You could create a chat group between friends to share your progress or arrange runs together.
-Whatever works for you - do it!
-And, if you can't identify anyone that is willing to help you along, then get out an old fashioned notepad and pen.
-Write down your runs; write down your times; write down your feelings.
+Find somebody supportive who can provide you with accountability.
+Also consider joining a running club or getting a coach.
+If you can't identify anyone to support you, record your runs in a notepad.
 Having to provide evidence on a piece of paper might be just as effective as a nagging friend!

 3. Start easy

-Don't build up too fast!
-It's so tempting - you're feeling great, so why not keep pushing on and on?
-Or maybe actually you're not feeling great, but by now you should surely be running further than this, so why not add on some extra distance?
-Wrong!
-Rome was not built in a day and runners are not born overnight.
-A huge part of training is recovery.
-It's so important to listen to your body.
-Yes, running may feel uncomfortable sometimes but it shouldn't be painful.
+Don't build up too fast.
+A huge part of training is recovery and it's so important to listen to your body.
 Build up gradually at a rate that works for you.
 Avoid injury and focus on getting stronger, and importantly - enjoying the process.